TrainWeb.org Facebook Page

 Map: Ba 42 E 3 Topographic Maps

 After a brief trackless stretch as we head west, we find rusty check rails that help protect derailed cars from straying too far from the track.
-They are often used atop bridges, and are also called guard rails and bull rails.
-These check rails are of the style employed by the Pennsylvania Railroad, suggesting at least this segment of the Claremont Branch was its responsibility.
-A 1948 map shows most of the Claremont Branch to belong to PRR.
+They are often used atop bridges and are also called guard rails or bull rails.
+These check rails are of the style employed by the Pennsylvania Railroad, suggesting this portion of the Claremont Branch was its responsibility.

 Weeds